 Have you inherited a house?
 Inheriting a house that your grandma, parents (Mom or Dad) or from any other relative or friend can put you into an interesting situation sometimes.
 You might want to keep it but then wonder if you have to pay tax when you inherited a house or any real estate.
 You might want to sell that inherited house quickly or look into a way to receive some fast cash on your newly inherited piece of property.
 And the list goes on with all types of inheritance questions people have when a house suddenly drops into your lap and you might not know what best to do!

-In today’s article we’re going to provide you a checklist to follow and answer some of the most challenging questions people have when they inherited a house.
+In today’s article we’re going to provide you a checklist to follow and answer some of the most challenging questions people have when they have inherited a house.
 You might have already thought about these things regarding the home you inherited.

 7 Step Home Inheritance Checklist

 - ____ Confirm to see if the property is held in a trust.
 There are complex legal documents that govern the management and liquidation of property held in a trust.
 It will be important to know this first.